JOHNSUBIK/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Algorithm:
 ### Step1
+Start the program
+### Step2
 Import the required libraries.
-### Step2
+### Step3
 Upload and read the dataset.
-### Step3
+### Step4
 Check for any null values using the isnull() function.
-### Step4
+### Step5
 From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.
-### Step5
+### Step6
 Find the accuracy of the model and predict the required values by importing the required module from sklearn.
+### Step7
+Stop the program

 ## Program:
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
 ## Developed by: Rohiit.A.S